cinc2023/cinc2023.github.io/pages/poster_instructions.md

 ## On mobile app
 * **Step 1: Down load Whova app**\
-Search and download Whova on Google Play, App Store, or the Web or visit [Whova App download page](https://whova.com/faq/why-should-i-download-whova-app/){: target='blank'}.
+Search and download Whova on Google Play or the App Store or visit the [Whova App download page](https://whova.com/faq/why-should-i-download-whova-app/){: target='blank'}.
 {: .text-justify}
 * **Step 2: Sign up Whova**\
-Follow the same step above to access your poster booth to upload your posters and videos.
+Follow the same steps above to access your poster booth to upload your posters and videos.
 {: .text-justify}

 If you need a step-by-step guideline to upload posters and videos, please visit [Whova Artifact Center Presenter Guide](https://whova.com/pages/whova-app-artifact-center-presenter-guide/){: target='blank'}.